 Lastly, add the black outine details, and a smiling face if you wish.

 The steps above are summarized in this time-lapsed video I put together.

-Here's the finished snowman cookies, along with the other designs in this set.
+Here's the finished spiral notebook cookies, along with the other designs in this set.

 For gift packaging options, I love this BRP long cookie box (12" x 5" x 1.5").
 All four cookies fit perfectly with wiggle room to seal them in heat-sealed cello bags.